Kamperhub/kamperhub-app/FIREBASE_SETUP_CHECKLIST.md

 If a database already exists (you see "Data", "Rules", "Indexes" tabs), you can skip this step.
 This is a one-time setup for your project.

+---

+### Step 7: Resolve Login Issues (If Necessary)

+If after all the above steps you can log in but see an error on the "My Account" page about a missing profile, use this special one-time tool.

+1. Make sure you are logged into the application.
+2. Open the following URL in a new tab:
+    `[YOUR_APP_URL]/api/debug/create-admin-user` (e.g., http://localhost:8081/api/debug/create-admin-user)
+3. This will create your admin user profile document in the database the server is connected to.
+It will either show a success message or a final, specific error.
+4. After running it successfully, go back to the "My Account" page and refresh.

 > **Warning:** Never commit your `.env.local` file to Git.
 It contains secrets that provide administrative access to your Firebase project.